mschuchard/jenkins-devops-libs/README.md

 # Jenkins DevOps Shared Libraries

 A collection of Jenkins Pipeline shared libraries for common DevOps software.
-Usage and library dependencies for each can be found in the documentation.
+Usage and library dependencies for each can be found in the [documentation](docs).

 Unsure how to use these in your declarative syntax `Jenkinsfile`?
-Check the documentation here: https://jenkins.io/doc/book/pipeline/shared-libraries/#using-libraries
+Check the declarative Jenkinsfile shared library  [documentation](https://jenkins.io/doc/book/pipeline/shared-libraries/#using-libraries).

 Basically, if you have the GitHub Branch Source plugin installed, then you can load the current master branch like: